Commands

 NameTypeRequiredDescription

-fdb_codestringtrueThe fdb code of the medication.
+fdb_codestringtrueThe FDB code of the medication.

 sigstringfalseAdministration details of the medication.